Rules and Regulations

 Challenges Completed Prize value 5 $1,000 10 $1,500 15 $2,000 16 (prize for the highest number of points) $2,500 + $500 charitable donation

 - Eligibility: Each Classroom will only be eligible for one Point Level Prize.
 Each Classroom will be entered only in the draw for the highest Point Level that the Classroom met or exceeded.

 - Selection and Timing of Potential Winners: A Point Level Prize potential winner will be selected by random draw from all Classrooms that have achieved the specified point level in the table above.
-Random draws will occur between May 1, 2019 and May 3, 2019 at the offices of Canadian Geographic.
-The Teachers of potential winning Classrooms selected for Point Level Prizes will be notified by telephone or electronic mail on May 6, 2019 by 15:00 EST.
+Random draws will occur between May 4, 2020 and May 6, 2020 at the offices of Canadian Geographic.
+Any potential winner must comply with Section VII.1(d) and all other conditions in these Rules before being awarded a Point Level Prize.
+The Teachers of potential winning Classrooms selected for Point Level Prizes will be notified by telephone or electronic mail on May 8, 2020 by 15:00 EST.